 You’ll have the opportunity to progress from field training in the UK to field research overseas, studying conservation and ecology in South Africa or the biology of alpine settings in Switzerland.
 In your second year you’ll also have the option to take our internship module, which not only provides a critical edge of workplace experience but also awards academic credit towards your degree.

-Throughout your course, you'll be guided by lecturers awarded for their teaching excellence and media work, and internationally-recognised for their frontline research in the biosciences.
-For example, Professor Adam Hart's BBC4 programme ‘Planet Ant: Life Inside the Colony’ was recently nominated for a Royal Television Society Award.
+Throughout, you'll be guided by lecturers awarded for their teaching excellence and media work, and internationally-recognised for their frontline research in bioscience.
+These include Professor Adam Hart who presented BBC2’s Hive Alive, BBC4’s Planet Ant: Life Inside the Colony and BBC Radio 4’s Big Game Theory.

-Please see the international entry requirements in your country for full details.
+For international students please see entry requirements in your country for full details.

-when studying a course at the University of Gloucestershire.
+Details of fees and potential extra costs when studying a course at the University of Gloucestershire.